dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 builds BFT Consensus riding on Narwhal for the partial synchrony model.
 It is also a "zero message overhead" protocol over the DAG, but due to a rigid wave-by-wave structure, Narwhal transmissions are blocked by timers that are internal to the Consensus protocol.
+This can significantly hamper throughput when a leader is faulty or slow.
 Bullshark is designed with 8-layer waves driving commit, each layer purpose-built to serve a different step in the protocol.

 Fin builds BFT Consensus riding on DAG-T for the partial synchrony model with "zero message overhead".
-Uniquely, it incurs no transmission blocking whatsoever.
+Uniquely, it incurs no transmission delaying whatsoever.
 To achieve Consensus over DAG-T, Fin requires only injecting values into transmissions in a non-blocking manner via `setInfo(v)`.
 Once a `setInfo(v)` invocation completes, future emissions by the DAG-T carry the value `v` in the latest `setInfo(v)` invocation.
 The value `v` is opaque to the DAG-T and is of interest to the Consensus protocol.